bioconda/bioconda-recipes/.github/PULL_REQUEST_TEMPLATE.md

   </tr>
 </table>

-Note that the <code>@BiocondaBot please merge</code> command is now depreciated.
+Note that the <code>@BiocondaBot please merge</code> command is obsolete.
 Please just squash and merge instead.

 Also, the bot watches for comments from non-members that include `@bioconda/<team>` and will automatically re-post them to notify the addressed `<team>`.